 Disagreeing w/a Reading -

 A "basic college writer" is a person taking

-taking a first-year college composition course.
-You may be starting college but are
+regular college composition course.
+In other words, you likely are starting college but are

 Either way, this section can help.
 It offers a collection of